Toggle: English / Spanish

-The most common bacteria that causes perichondritis infection is Pseudomonas aeruginosa.
+The most common type of bacteria that causes perichondritis infection is Pseudomonas aeruginosa.

-Perichondritis can cause severe damage to the ear structure if it becomes chondritis -- infection of the cartilage itself.
+Perichondritis can cause severe damage to the ear structure if it becomes chondritis, which is an infection of the cartilage itself.

 A painful, red ear is the most common symptom.
-At first the infection will look like a skin infection (cellulitis), but it quickly worsens and involves the perichondrium.
+At first, the infection will look like a skin infection, but it quickly worsens and involves the perichondrium.

 The redness usually surrounds an area of injury, such as a cut or scrape.
-There may also be fever, and -- in more severe cases -- fluid draining from the wound.
+There may also be fever.
+In more severe cases, fluid will drain from the wound.